Rivka Carmi: Public positions

 Carmi is a member of the Advisory Board of the Genesis Prize Foundation.
-She is a founding member of the UK-Israel Science Council and served as its co-chair alongside Professor Raymond Dwek in the years 2010-2017.
+She is a founding member of the UK-Israel Science Council and served as its co-chair alongside Professor Raymond Dwek in the years 2010–2017.
 On April 4, 2013, the Minister of Justice, MP Tzipi Livni, appointed Carmi to be part of the Rivlin Committee.
 The committee examined the compensation agreement for workers of the nuclear research facility in Dimona that were exposed to ionizing radiation and diagnosed with cancer.

 In May 2014 Carmi was appointed to the Locker Committee which examined Israel's national defense budget.
 In 2011 she was appointed chairperson of the Promotion and Representation of Women in Higher Education Institutions Committee (the Carmi Team).
 In 2015 she headed the task force of the Israeli Medical Association established to study the status of women in medicine.

+Between the years 2021 and 2023 she was the chairwoman of TELEM (the Council for National Research Infrastructures Committee for Bio-convergence).

+Currently (2025), Prof. Carmi serves as the Founding President of the Israel Academy of Science in Medicine by the Israeli Medical Association (founded in 2019), Chairwoman of the TELEM Scientific Advisory Committee for Bio-convergence, Chairwoman of ScienceAbroad, chairwoman of the CHE Advisory Committee on Medical Education, Research fellow at the Shmuel Neeman Institute, board member - 8400, Levinski-Wingate Academic Center, Desert stars and additional startups boards.

 Controversy

 In November 2017, the search committee for president recommended extending Carmi's tenure as president by two additional years, through May 2020.
 In response, the academic senate held an extraordinary meeting, in which it declared that the search committee failed and called for the resignation of the chair of the executive committee, Asher Heled.
 The executive committee decided to approve the extension despite the objections of the academic staff, which resulted in further protest.
 The State Comptroller of Israel launched an investigation into the selection process.
-In response, Carmi stated: "What I have in mind is the good of the university, so once a person is elected to head it, I will be the first to congratulate, to vacate my place and to pave the way for anyone found to be suitable - even if it is earlier than the two years that I was asked to fill.
+In response, Carmi stated: "What I have in mind is the good of the university, so once a person is elected to head it, I will be the first to congratulate, to vacate my place and to pave the way for anyone found to be suitable – even if it is earlier than the two years that I was asked to fill.

 In February 2018, the executive committee announced that a new president would be elected by the end of year.